raspberrypilearning/hows-your-day/en/step_1.md

 ### Mood animator

-Watch the start up instructions, which tell you to use a tilt or shake gesture to match the mood shown on the LEDs:
+Watch the start-up instructions, which tell you to use a tilt or shake gesture to match the mood shown on the LEDs:

 - Tilt the micro:bit **right** to select a ‘Good’ mood, shown by a smiley face 🙂
 - Tilt the micro:bit **left** to select an ‘OK’ mood, shown by a neutral face 😐